modelica/AsianModelicaConference2020/README.md

 The Modelica Conference is the main event for users, library developers, tool vendors and language designers to share their knowledge and learn about the latest scientific and industrial progress related to all of the system simulation standards developed and maintained by the Modelica Association, in particular [Modelica](https://www.modelica.org/), the [Functional Mockup Interface (FMI)](http://www.fmi-standard.org/), the [System Structure and Parameterization (SSP)](https://ssp-standard.org/) standard and the [The Distributed Co-simulation Protocol (DCP)](https://dcp-standard.org/) standard.

 The program will cover modeling of complex physical and cyber-physical systems, as well as tools, for a wide range of research and industrial applications.
+More details about the virtual conference platform will be available soon.

 We are looking forward to seeing you online.